4. Social Inclusion

 the Non-self-sufficiency plan, in reference to the Non-Self-Reliance Fund.

-The Poverty Action and Social Services Plan 2018-2020 is also an integral part of the poverty strategy.
+The Action Plan for Poverty and Social Services 2021-2023 is also an integral part of the so-called poverty strategy.

 The inclusion objectives are then met by the National Youth Policy Fund, as well as resources from the Youth Employment Initiative and the Youth Guarantee programme (Chapter 1and 3).